 Research in Chemistry and Biochemistry

 UAF Chemistry and Biochemistry faculty members have more than two million dollars per year of grants and contracts from the National Science Foundation (NSF), National Institutes of Health (NIH), National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA), the Department of Defense (DOD), the Department of Energy (DOE), as well as from other federal and private sources.
-Dozens of the forty graduate students in our programs are supported through research assistantships funded by these grants.
+Many of the graduate students in our programs are supported through research assistantships funded by these grants.
 Annually, we produce an average of more than two peer-reviewed publications per faculty member.
-Our annual newsletter (the AlasChemist) documents many of these research successes and our publications.
-These projects provide excellent opportunities for both graduate and undergraduate students.
+Faculty research projects provide excellent opportunities for both graduate and undergraduate students.